-Location: Haarlem - Kennemerplein
+Location: Haarlem - Kenermerplein

-Cleaning up potential: 34,000 kg CO₂
+Cleanup potential: 34,000 kg CO₂

 On the Kennemerplein

+Behind the station, a kiss and ride strip has been laid out with greenSand olivine-rich semi-paving.
 This weathers and then absorbs CO₂ as it weathers, especially after a rain shower.
-The more you walk over the stones, the faster the CO₂ clears.
+The more you walk on the stones, the faster the CO₂ clears.

-A walking path and exit strip
+A footpath and exit lane

 The story of Maarten and Jelle